Apostolique/WisdomDump/README.md

 * To enjoy life more, I find that it's worth it to look at activities through the eyes of a pro.
 For example learning more about cinematography or filmmaking to enjoy movies and notice more of the details at play.
 Learn about what makes people passionate about a subject.
 * If you have something that's imperfect or broken, you can tell yourself that a 3D artist would pay good money for that.
 * It's easy for a human to become a zombie.
+* A lot of human conversations can be summed by: someone trying to make someone else do something.
+It's useful to be able to spot when that happens whether it's you towards others or others towards you.